Yann Riche, user experience and hci research

 Membership

-Member of the French Speaking Association for Human Computer Interactions (AFIHM)
+AFIHM (French Speaking Association for Human Computer Interactions)

 2010